January 1922

 McDermott (2001), pg 150

-Writing to Richard Mulcahy, Liam Lynch says “It is with deep regret that I have to acquaint you that … I cannot carry out any order against I.R.A. principles … when such principles stand the danger of being given away by our government”.
+Writing to Richard Mulcahy (IRA Chief of Staff), Liam Lynch (O/C 1st Southern Division IRA) says “It is with deep regret that I have to acquaint you that … I cannot carry out any order against I.R.A. principles … when such principles stand the danger of being given away by our government”.

 Garvin (1996), pg 47